thagreatjoel/SoupPico/README.md

 Flashing the Soup Pico is the same as any RP2040 board:

 - Hold down **BOOTSEL**
-- Plug in the USB cable (keep holding)
+- Plug in the USB cable
-- Let go – a drive called `RPI-RP2` pops up
+-  a drive called `RPI-RP2` pops up
 - Drag and drop a `.uf2` file.
 That is it.

 ### GPIO pins on the Soup Pico